Astro-Sean/escatter/README.md

   <br>
   <em>Figure 2: Same as Figure 1, but in logarithmic space.
 Note the similarity to the work by <a href="https://arxiv.org/abs/1312.6617">Huang & Chevalier 2017</a>.</em>
 </p>

-> [!CAUTION]
-> Understand the output of the code before applying models to data.
-This code is not meant to be used as a black box.
-The output should be complemented with other information, such as the transient’s evolution and the appearance of scattering features in emission profiles.

 Although high optical depths may produce broad profiles, diffusion times must be considered.
 Typically, Type IIn SNe display such features post-peak, a few weeks after the explosion, constraining the optical depth.